ishethshah/DoorDash/README.md

 * Internet

-* Make sure your location service is on and Please accept location permission If you right away enable location service than even though permission is accepted , last location will not be available some time,  in that case open google maps and than try , it will load restaurant
+* Make sure your location service is on and Please accept location permission.
+If you right away enable location service than even though permission is accepted , last location will not be available some time,  in that case open google maps and than try , it will be able to get current location.